Building a bicycle wheel

 The theoretical argument for this is that rear wheel trailing spokes are put in tension as they 'pull' the bike along, and if they are outbound at the flange they will tend to press against it instead of tending to pull on the spoke heads.
 Conversely, if the trailing spokes are inbound (as described), as they tend to straighten inwards under tension, they will pull away from the jockey cage on the rear mech instead of towards it.

-As long as the spokes are correctly tensioned it doesn't matter whether trailing spokes are inbound or outbound, so you can take your pick, depending on which theory you prefer.
+As long as the spokes are correctly tensioned it doesn't matter whether trailing spokes are inbound or outbound, so take your pick, depending on which theory you prefer.

 This article assumes you have suitable rims, spokes, nipples, and hubs.
 Your local bike shop should be able to advise you on obtaining properly matching components, including spokes of the correct type and length.